10 Expert Tips for Grocery Shopping on a Budget

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Each stroke of the knife in processing costs more at check-out.
-Buy fresh pork loin and slice it into low-fat loin chops at home.
-Buy a roast and cube it into chunks.
-Buy a chicken and cut it up at home.
-(Consider beans as a low-cost protein source.)
-Buy oatmeal in bulk and avoid added sugar and salt in individual flavored packs.
+Make it a goal to buy your meat and cereal in bulk.
+Patton recommends buying fresh pork loin and slicing it into low-fat loin chops at home, buying a roast and cubing it into chunks or buying a chicken and cutting it up at home.
+If you’re not a meat eater, consider beans as a low-cost protein source.
+Buy oatmeal in bulk instead of individual flavored packs that have added sugar and salt.
+Plus, they cost more.

-“Forgo ‘buy one, get one free” offers.
-Either you’ll wind up buying foods you won’t eat, or you’ll pay an inflated price for the “buy” item to cover the cost of the free one.
+“Forgo ‘buy one, get one free’ offers, too,” says Patton.
+“Either you’ll wind up buying foods you won’t eat, or you’ll pay an inflated price for the ‘buy’ item to cover the cost of the free one.”

-Prices are reduced by more than 50 percent from store prices.
-Bread products freeze well and are versatile — they can be used in sandwiches, in recipes calling for breadcrumbs, and for stuffing.
+“Prices are reduced by more than 50% from store prices,” says Patton.
+“Bread products freeze well and are versatile.
+You can use them in sandwiches, in recipes calling for breadcrumbs and for stuffing.”